osm2pgsql-dev/osm2pgsql/README.md

 cmake .. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug -DBUILD_TESTS=ON
 ```

-Note that `Debug` builds will be much slower than release build.
-For production
+Note that `Debug` builds will run much slower than release builds.
+Use
-use `Release` or `RelWithDebInfo` builds are recommended.
+`Release` or `RelWithDebInfo` builds in production environments.

 ### Using the PROJ library